-2. Member is currently on antiretroviral therapy.

-- 3. Member is currently receiving treatment with growth hormone excluding obtainment as samples or via manufacturer's patient assistance programs - 4.
-Current BMI is less than 27 kg/m2 (see Appendix D)
+- 1. Documentation that the member is diagnosed with HIV-associated wasting/cachexia - 2.
+Documentation that the member is currently on antiretroviral therapy. - 3.
+Documentation that the member is currently receiving treatment with growth hormone excluding obtainment as samples or via manufacturer's patient assistance programs - 4.
+Documentation that the Current BMI is less than 27 kg/m2 (see Appendix D)

-VI.
-APPENDICES
+V. APPENDICES